abrahamdu/abrahamdu.github.io/blog/_posts/2016-03-10-understand_json_3.md

 (3c). _stream_in_ and _stream_out_ - Streaming [JSON] [1] input and output

 As I mentioned before, [JSON] [1] file could carry huge amount of data from web and it becomes one of its advantages.
 However, since [R] [0] stores and processes all data in the memory, the power of [JSON] [1] is bounded by the limit of specific [R] [0] machines.
 In order to address this bottleneck, _jsonlite_ package implements these two functions to process data over a http(s) connection, a pipe, even from a NoSQL database.
-However different from _fromJSON_ and _toJSON_, the streaming requires the [ndjson](http://ndjson.org/).
+However different from _fromJSON_ and _toJSON_, the streaming requires the [ndjson](http://ndjson.org/) format.

 ```r

 ```

 Besides the functionality of reading and writing data between [JSON] [1] and [R] [0] provided by all of these three packages, they all provide some other  different functions in each of them.
 For example, _jsonlite_ provides _base64_dec_ and _base64_enc_ to convert between raw vectors to text while the other two packages don't have this function.
 Validating strings in [JSON] [1] format is provided by _RJSONIO_ (_isJSONValid_ function) and _jsonlite_ (_validate_) while _rjson_ doesn't have. _jsonlite_ also provides the capability of re-formatting [JSON] [1] file into: 1). structure with indentation added from _prettify_, 2). file by removing all unnecessary indentation and white spaces which is actually adopted by a lot of JavaScript libraries.
+In terms of parsing results, [This paper](https://rstudio-pubs-static.s3.amazonaws.com/31702_9c22e3d1a0c44968a4a1f9656f1800ab.html) gives readers a brief comparison between three packages which is also worthy reading it.

 <br />